 The Center for Healthy Communities is a community-academic partnership committed to improving the health and well-being of the community, educating its health professionals and serving as a force for change.

 For 25 years, the Center for Healthy Communities has been working in the Greater Dayton area to improve the health of the community.
 To recognize and honor our sustained community and academic partnerships and programs, we are hosting a number of 25th Anniversary events in 2015-16.
-Please see “What’s New?” for celebration event details!
+Check out the 25th Anniversary tab on this page for more information.

 Partnerships and Coalitions